 In 2008, Greenpeace’s website mentioned the API memos and provided a link, (“http://research.greenpeaceusa.org/?a=view&d=4383”) embedded in the “communications strategy” words within their “Exxon finally admits denialists cause problems” article.
 The link clearly goes straight to another of Greenpeace’s pages, and the scans there are undoubtedly the same API memos scans they showed in their 2002 Denial & Deception report’s appendix – compare them both side-by-side, notice the identical scratches and dots in the lower and left margins.

-Yet in this February 9, 2017 PDF file in Greenpeace’s system for a Philippines filing of material from the Center for International Environmental Law, the source for the API memos is Inside Climate News’ scan copies of the API memos ….. which are identical to Greenpeace’s scans – same scratches and dots in the margins.
+February 9, 2017 PDF file* [* 4/8/21 author’s note: that link no longer works; here’s my downloaded file version instead] in Greenpeace’s system for a Philippines filing of material from the Center for International Environmental Law, the source for the API memos is Inside Climate News’ scan copies of the API memos ….. which are identical to Greenpeace’s scans – same scratches and dots in the margins.

 But just one year prior to the above 2017-dated CIEL material at Greenpeace, there was this 2016 Greenpeace site-specific “Twenty Years Later, This GOP Congressman Is Still Using Exxon’s Talking Points” piece, where the author mentioned the API memos and provided a link, (“http://www.climatefiles.com/exxonmobil/1998-global-climate-science-communications-team-action-plan/”), embedded in the “Global Climate Science Communications Action Plan” words there.
 Avid followers of my work here will readily recognize that website address as ex-Greenpeace/ExxonSecrets Kert Davies’ current Climate Files website.
 A.k.a. as ‘what’s new is still the same old worthless accusations’ site.